mae05051/mae05051/README.md

 ### Hi there 작성중👋
 - 🔭 I’m currently working on STCLAB as a intern
+- 🌱 I’m currently learning Data Practice Course in Yeongdeungpo SeSac education
 <!--
 **mae05051/mae05051** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🌱 I’m currently learning ...
+-
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...